-With cosmic signs indicating that Games Workshop plans to release an official 2019 Adepta Sororitas Codex for 8th Edition Warhammer 40K, along with an indeterminate number of new Sisters of Battle miniatures, we decided to travel back in time and review a trio of past Sisters of Battle codices from 1997, 2003 and 2011.
+With cosmic signs indicating that Games Workshop plans to release an official 2019 Adepta Sororitas Codex for 8th Edition Warhammer 40K (paid link), along with an indeterminate number of new Sisters of Battle (paid link) miniatures, we decided to travel back in time and review a trio of past Sisters of Battle codices from 1997, 2003 and 2011.

-We did not, however, look at the 2013 digital-only Adepta Sororitas Codex released in 2013 for Warhammer 40K 6th Edition, or the Sisters of Battle beta codex released in the 2018 edition of Warhammer 40,000 Chapter Approved.
+We did not, however, look at the 2013 digital-only Adepta Sororitas Codex released in 2013 for Warhammer 40K 6th Edition, or the Sisters of Battle beta codex released in the 2018 edition of Warhammer 40,000 Chapter Approved (paid link).
 Reason being, we simply don’t have copies of those two publications.

 The very first Sisters of Battle Codex, published in 1997 for 2nd Edition Warhammer 40K, is a bit of a collectors item now, as reflected in the high asking prices for it on eBay.
 So needless to say we were a bit gobsmacked to find a $9 copy for sale at a local used book store a few months ago.
 Whoot whoot.